AlbertP3/FlashCards/README.md

 ![Statistics Window](src/res/imgs/ss_stats.png)

 Statistics shows scores for each time currently loaded *Revision* was reviewed.
 Optionally, Cards Per Minute indicator can be shown instead of time-spent.
-80% line reflects 'efc_threshold' specified in the config and can be toggled via 'show_efc_line'
+80% line reflects EFC threshold specified in the config and can be toggled via 'show_efc_line'

 ## Dictionary